 Not meeting the Clear Creek temperature compliance location in 2014 and 2015 had substantial adverse impacts to those juvenile winter-run cohorts.
-Based on the changes to RPA Action I.2.4, described further in this admin memo, the temperature compliance metric to 55°F 7DADM or equivalent, to the most downstream redd location must be met every year.
+Based on the changes to RPA Action I.2.4, described further in this administrative memorandum, the temperature compliance metric to 55°F 7-day average of the daily maxima (7DADM) or equivalent, to the most downstream redd location must be met every year.
 Even in WY 2011, which was a wet water year type and there was high storage in Shasta Reservoir, the Bend Bridge temperature compliance point could not be met for the entire season.
-Meeting daily average water temperature compliance locations as far downstream as Balls Ferry, Jellys Ferry, and Bend Bridge in water year types based on cold water supply in Shasta Reservoir is no longer warranted that is why NMFS is eliminating this performance measure.
+Meeting daily average temperature compliance locations as far downstream as Balls Ferry, Jellys Ferry, and Bend Bridge in water year types based on cold water supply in Shasta Reservoir is no longer appropriate, which is why NMFS is eliminating this performance measure (Anderson et al. 2010, 2011, 2013, 2014 and 2015; Deas et al. 2008).